SSimonPhd/iservice/README.md

 1. Brainstormed project ideas, user stories, TO DOs
 1. Committed to minimalist design philosophy and adaptive incremental approach
-1. Researched broadly REST APIs, CSS frameworks, and related JavaScript
+1. Researched broadly REST APIs, CSS frameworks, and VanillaJS (library/framework free javascript, no jQuery)
 1. Created repository for project in GitHub and cloned to local directory
 1. Created test branch to build working demo (with Google Map and related API)
 1. Created HTML, CSS, JS starter files